husarion/rosbot_xl_ros/README.md

 | `rosbot_xl_base` | Base of rosbot prepared to be included into preexisting configuration.
 Meant to be compatible with concept of ROS Industrial ability for manipulators to have interchangeable end effectors. |

-### `rosbot_xl_ekf`

-Draft Kalman filter configuration for a ROSbot XL.
-Currently inputs odometry published by microros and creates transform between `/odom` and `/base_link`.
-IMU not implemented.
-Covariances were not tweaked.

 ### `rosbot_xl_gazebo`

 Launch files for Ignition Gazebo working with ROS2 control.